 Also, Check Out

 Toughest Pitch to Hit in Baseball

-The four-seam fastball spins backward, and the ball has very little movement and its main purpose is to arrive in the strike zone quickly.
+The four-seam fastball spins backward, the ball has minimal movement, and its main purpose is to arrive in the strike zone quickly.

-You can anticipate the ball by looking at its stitches which will tell you how it moves as well as if there has been any air movement around it.
+You can anticipate the ball by looking at its stitches, which will tell you how it moves and if there has been any air movement around it.

-If you are up to bat, your opponent can throw this almost as fast or slow as they want which makes it difficult for batters to predict how quickly it will move.
+If you are up to bat, your opponent can throw this almost as fast or slow as they want, making it difficult for batters to predict how quickly it will move.

 More Insight into Baseball’s Toughest Pitches

 Every player has a different arm and elbow to throw the ball.
 Many pitchers think they will throw the ball the way they want.

-But if the pitchers try very hard then most of the time they hurt themselves by having surgeries or arm injuries.
+But if the pitchers try very hard, then most of the time, they hurt themselves by having surgeries or arm injuries.